ibm-cloud-docs/vpc/bs_snapshots_about.md

 The cost for snapshots is calculated based on GB capacity that is stored per month, unless the duration is less than one month.
 Because the snapshot is based on the capacity that was provisioned for the original volume, the snapshot capacity does not vary.

 With {{site.data.keyword.iamlong}}, you can set up resource groups in your account to provide user-access to your snapshots.
 Your IAM role determines whether you can create and manage snapshots.
 For more information, see [IAM roles for creating and managing snapshots](/docs/account?topic=account-iam-service-roles-actions#is.snapshot-roles).

+[New]{: tag-new}You can share a snapshot with another account and allow the other account to create volumes with that snapshot.
+To do so, set up [cross-account authorization](/docs/vpc?topic=vpc-block-s2s-auth&interface=ui#block-s2s-auth-xaccountrestore-ui) with the *Snapshot Remote Account Restorer* role, and share the CRN of the snapshot with the other account.
+The other account's user with *Snapshot Remote Account Restorer* role can use the CRN to create a volume in the console, from the CLI, with the API, or Terraform.

 Before you take a snapshot, make sure that all cached data is present on disk, especially when you're taking snapshots of instances with Windows and Linux&reg; operating systems.
 For example, on Linux operating systems, run the `sync` command to force an immediate write of all cached data to disk.
 {: note}